The University has a late submission policy that may be able to grant you an extension.

 If you do have a good reason why you can’t hand work in on time, then try to ask for an extension before the deadline if you possibly can.
 There are a couple of different rules, depending on the severity of the situation and how late you are in submitting the work.

-Up to 5 days
+Extensions of up to 5 days

 Your course convenor has the power to give an extension of up to five days without any late penalties being applied to your work, provided you have a reasonable basis for needing the extension.